git-town/git-town/documentation/test-coverage.md

 ## Measuring Test Coverage

 1. Compile a test binary called `git-town.test`.
-   This is done via `bin/build-test`
+   This is done via the `bin/build-test` script.
-   The test binary can be run like the production binary.
+   The test binary can be run similar to the production binary.
    Each time it runs, it creates a coverage file called `coverage.cov`.